 Julie Fitzsimmons, College Assistant Professor, Art

-Professor Fitzsimmons has a broad area of current research interests ranging from her original specialty of 19th century art to issues pertinent to the 20th century to classical studies.
+Professor Fitzsimmons has a broad area of current research interests ranging from her original specialty of 19th-century art to issues pertinent to the 20th century to classical studies.

-Frank Gilpin, Assistant Professor, Dance
+Frank Gilpin, Professor, Dance

-Liz Horodowich, Associate Professor of History
+Liz Horodowich, History

 Yosef Lapid, Regents Professor, Government